Cabbage (Juan Xi Cai)

 Meridians: Lung, Stomach, Large Intestine

-Key Actions: Regulates the Flow of Qi (Energy), Clears Heat, Stops Cough, Clears Toxins, Benefits the Joints, Purifies the Blood, Moistens the Intestines, Calms Shen
+Key Actions: Regulates the Flow of Qi, Clears Heat, Stops Cough, Clears Toxins, Benefits the Joints, Purifies the Blood, Moistens the Intestines, Calms Shen

-Medicinal Uses: Arthritis, joint pain, muscle aches, tendonitis, swollen joints, strengthen the kidneys, improves brain function, low back pain, shortness of breath, weak, lethargy, dementia, eliminates worms, blood cleanser, constipation, anxiety, depression, anemia, allergies, coughs, whooping cough, hot flashes.
+Medicinal Uses: Strengthens the kidneys.
+Improves brain function.
+Treats arthritis, joint pain, muscle aches, tendonitis, swollen joints, low back pain, shortness of breath, lethargy, dementia, worms, blood cleanser, constipation, anxiety, depression, anemia, allergies, coughs, whooping cough, hot flashes.

 Western cabbage can trace its origins to Britain and continental Europe.
 It is believed to have been domesticated in the Near East perhaps by the Celts.
 Chinese cabbage is mainly grown in the Yangtze River Delta region.